junxit/us-congress-bills-113/metadata.md

 - 2013-06-03 — Introduced in House
 - 2013-06-03 — Introduced in House
 - 2013-06-03 — Referred to the House Committee on Oversight and Government Reform.
+- 2014-05-21 — Committee Consideration and Mark-up Session Held.
+- 2014-05-21 — Ordered to be Reported by Unanimous Consent.
+- 2014-07-14 — Considered under suspension of the rules. (consideration:  CR H6154-6155)
+- 2014-07-14 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2223.
+- 2014-07-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-07-14 — Mr. Gosar moved to suspend the rules and pass the bill.
+- 2014-07-14 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6154)
+- 2014-07-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6154)